Rhode Island Route 10: History

 For a time, Interstate 84 was planned to enter Providence via Olneyville.
 One plan by the state designated the Huntington Expressway south of Olneyville as Interstate 184 (I-184), but this was rejected by the Federal Highway Administration.

 The first section of the Route 6-10 Connector, from the east end of the Olneyville Bypass to Dean Street, opened in 1972.
 At that time, Route 10 was removed from its former surface alignment to a temporary end at Dean Street.
 The ramp it had taken northbound to Harris Avenue was cut by the new construction, but the abutments for the bridge over the Northeast Corridor and northbound Harris Avenue remained until the early 2020s, when the Route 10/US 6 interchange was rebuilt.
 US 6 westbound was not moved in 1972, but left to continue to enter the Olneyville Bypass from Harris Avenue at that time.
 A new ramp from Tobey Street to the bypass was added, however, replacing a removed left entrance from Broadway.
 The ramp from US 6 east to Westminster Street was also closed around this time, leaving its ramp to Broadway.

 The other part of the Connector opened in 1988, connecting the Huntington Expressway and Olneyville Bypass to Interstate 95 in downtown Providence.
 US 6 was rerouted along the Connector and I-95 to reach Interstate 195.
 The ramps to downtown, connecting to Memorial Boulevard, did not open until 1993, as part of the redevelopment of downtown.

 On October 29, 2014, the southbound exit for Route 2 north (signed as Exit 3B) was closed, and traffic was directed onto Exit 3A (now signed as Exit 2A), which had been updated to allow for turns in both directions.

-In November 2021, as an early stage of reconstructing the Route 10/US 6 interchange, a new ramp was opened, allowing direct movements from northbound Route 10 to westbound US 6 for the first time.
+On November 19, 2021, as an early stage of reconstructing the Route 10/US 6 interchange, a new ramp was opened, allowing direct movement from northbound Route 10 to westbound US 6 for the first time.
 The following year, the ramp in the opposite direction (US 6 eastbound to RI 10 southbound) was temporarily removed, so for over 12 months, traffic was required to use a temporary ramp to Westminster Street and drive along the left side of the bridge, contrary to most of the United States.
-As of 2023, the rebuild has been completed.
+After the removed ramp to RI 10 southbound was reopened on May 10, 2024, the temporary ramp was absorbed into a new Westminster Street exit on RI 10 northbound, which opened on August 30, 2024.